-Thanks to building Chanty – a simple, AI-powered business messenger, our team had to perform an in-depth analysis of our competitors.
+Thanks to building Chanty – a simple, AI-powered team chat, our team had to perform an in-depth analysis of our competitors.
 We’ve considered their pros and cons from a customer’s perspective and tried to come up with a better, cleaner and more user-friendly chat alternative.

 Slack vs Flock pricing (0:1)

 Communication apps tend to receive some level of virality as a single customer may invite hundreds of teammates.
-Both Slack and Flock employ freemium business model to get the word-of-mouth effect.
+Both Slack and Flock employ the freemium business model to get the word-of-mouth effect.
 It means they both offer a free version of their product.
-If you’d like to upgrade and unlock additional features, get ready to pay $3 per user, per month for Flock Pro plan.
-With Slack, prepare to spend $6,67 (Slack standard plan) and $12,50 (Slack Plus plan) per user, per month.
+If you’d like to upgrade and unlock additional features, get ready to pay $4.5 per user, per month for Flock Pro plan.
+With Slack, prepare to spend $6.67 (Slack standard plan) and $12.50 (Slack Plus plan) per user, per month.

 Speaking of prices, Slack is the most expensive app out of all team communication tools we’ve analyzed so far.
 Flock is obviously more affordable, so this is the moment to consider when making your choice between Flock and Slack.

 Let’s have a quick comparison of the features available in free plans of Slack and Flock:

 |Video conferencing||For no more than 2 users||Up to 20 users|

 Up to 20 mins/call

 |Message history limit||10 000 messages||10 000 messages|